Royal Moroccan Gendarmerie: Judicial Police

 The duties of the Royal Gendarmerie, in the field of judicial policing, have been determined by the Criminal Procedure Code of 1959.
 It performs all these duties under the administration of the royal prosecutor and control of the Court of Appeal.
-Duties consist of criminal investigation, evidence gathering evidence, arresting criminal and execute judge's order.
+Duties consist of criminal investigation, evidence gathering, arresting criminals and execution of judge's orders.
 The personnel of the Royal Gendarmerie participates in the implementation Judicial Policing.
 The Royal Gendarmerie who acts with the characteristics of being a judicial oriented police officer according to the Court of Penal Proceedings, Detects and determines the violation of the laws as a judicial police; and as a police of public force, informs the royal prosecutor of crimes and offences over which they have no jurisdiction.

 To struggle against the continuous increase of crime and its international aspects and, on the other hand, the increase of the texts and their complexity the Royal Gendarmerie is modernising its methods and equipment continuously and reinforcing its efficiency by evaluating technical and scientific policing and criminal data.
 With this aim, two laboratories, which are under the administration of senior researchers, were established.